25 Pool Noodle Hacks That Will Improve Your Life

 Floating Flower Tea Lights

-Use a zip-tie to fasten pieces of pool noodle together and stick candles in the holes to make a floating lantern.
-Use plastic food wrap to keep the batteries from getting wet and you’re set for dreamy pool time!
-Plus, which type of pool is right for you?
+Use a zip-tie to fasten pieces of pool noodle together and stick candles in the holes to make a floating pool lantern.
+Use plastic food wrap to keep the batteries from getting wet and you’re set for dreamy backyard pool time!

 “I recently installed new gutters.
 When it came time to clean them out, I didn’t want my metal ladder to dent or scratch them, so I made ladder protectors out of an old swim noodle (foam pipe insulation would work too).
 I cut 2-ft. sections of the foam noodle, slit them with a razor knife and stuck them on the sides of the ladder.
 They were the perfect cushions!
 If the foam doesn’t stay put, tape it on.” – David Gugliuzza